pastagang/pastagang/blog/performance/readme.md

   - browser dev tools -> performance tab -> press record while playing -> press stop after a few seconds -> information overload
 - is wasm used for anything at the moment? can it be used in any of the bottle necks?
   - no not used. we don't really know the bottlenecks yet. wasm might or might not help. might also get difficult depending on what is ported to a language that compiles to wasm. i've done a few experiments with assemblyscript, but the performance was actually worse in my (rough) tests: <https://garten.salat.dev/wasm/wasm-worklet.html>
+    - one downside of wasm is it becomes less tinker friendly as it involves a build step. might be worth it though
 - can we compile anything else? we might be able to eliminate things like repeated multiplication in the web audio api for example
   - that's basically one goal of kabelsalat, which tries to replace the web audio graph with a custom (compiled) graph. still not at a point where it can spawn graphs
 - which slows the machine down more - hydra or strudel or?